Turpin, Oklahoma: General

 Turpin centers around its independent school district.
-It consists of a multi-building K-12 facility that draws its student body from surrounding farms and the housing communities of Ponderosa and Pheasant Run.
+It consists of a multi-building K-12 facility that draws its student body from surrounding farms and the housing communities of Little Ponderosa and Pheasant Run.
 This in turn means that, while Turpin is smaller than the surrounding communities of Beaver, Forgan, Hooker, and Tyrone, it has a comparatively large student body.

 The school is the largest employer in the community, and the hub for community activities.
 Turpin comes to life between summers, beginning with football and basketball in the fall and ending with track, softball, and baseball in the spring.
 Turpin High School is recognized for its athletic success in class A winning championships in football, track, and golf.
-Notable alumni include former Dallas Cowboys defensive back Lynn Scott, award winning educator Sarah Lynch and author James Stoddard.
+Notable alumni include former Dallas Cowboys defensive back Lynn Scott and author James Stoddard.

 The podcast, Gone Ramblin, was started by two Turpin alumni that examines life in the Oklahoma Panhandle.

 The Turpin Grain Elevator was situated on the BM&E’s line, and is now on the National Register of Historic Places listings in Beaver County, Oklahoma.

+Demographics

+Education

+It is in the Turpin Public Schools school district.